Indigenous International: Digital Natives Project — Belgium

-DIGITAL NATIVES is an exploration that helps the young student artists to conceptualize how their cultures and heritages intersect within the framework of a number of issues pertaining to the access and deployment of digital tools, as well as representation in the popular imagination.
+The Indigenous International: Digital Natives Project in Belgium is an exploration that helps the young student artists to conceptualize how their cultures and heritages intersect within the framework of a number of issues pertaining to the access and deployment of digital tools, as well as representation in the popular imagination.
 The understanding of this phenomenon was actualized through the collaborative art projects realized through online and in person exchange.

-The project is built around virtual exchange workshops and two in-person exchange.
+The project is built around virtual exchange workshops and two in-person exchanges.
 The workshops will be led by creatives active in various art disciplines: directors, visual artists, performative artists, script writers, filmmakers, slam poets, and young influencers.
 These mentors will guide the participants along the way and expose them to the power of a nuanced creative presence on digital platforms, which goes far beyond the stereotypical imagery, and enable participants to re-imagine contemporary

 The overarching project goal is to connect and empower the young people, in both countries, through meaningful discussions and creative expression, thus presenting a futuristic approach to the enhancement of cultural heritage preservation and proliferation.

 The Digital Natives Project celebrates the cultural richness of belonging to a minority culture and give young participants the opportunity to bring to the foreground the distinct aspects of their cultural heritage that make up important parts of their identity.
 The project empowers young Native American student artists and young Belgian migrant artists to showcase the aspects of their heritage and identity that are not always positively depicted in the popular imagination, now dominated by images shared online.
 In doing so it also leverages digital tools and networks to meet young people where they live online.
 While also giving some of the more isolated participants the opportunity to harness the power of the internet to connect, preserve and promote new narratives through images and networks, while maximizing impact and constructing digital infrastructure to support ongoing relationships beyond the scope of the project itself.